 Checking in.
 The primary check-in time is from 2-4 PM on Sunday.
-However, you may check in any time after 2pm on the day you arrive.
+However, you may check in any time after 2 PM on the day you arrive.
 Checkout time is by 11 AM on the day you leave.

-When you arrive on grounds, go directly to the Kent Conference Services Center, on Bonnycastle Drive (no.196G on the folded map), to check in.
-Kent is open 7 AM-10 PM, seven days a week.
+When you arrive on grounds, go directly to the Kent Conference Services Center on Bonnycastle Drive to check in.
+Kent is open 8 AM-8 PM, seven days a week.
 After hours, an on-call team is available; call 434-996-3730.

 After checking in and stowing your luggage in your room, park your car, if you have one, in the lot to which Conference Services has assigned you.
-Note for those staying at Brown College: you cannot get to the Brown College end of Newcomb Road directly from the University Avenue end of Newcomb Road (there's a car barrier in front of the bookstore, no. 101 on the folded map).
+Note for those staying at Brown College: you cannot get to the Brown College end of Newcomb Road directly from the University Avenue end of Newcomb Road (there's a car barrier in front of the bookstore).

 Checking out.
-Checking out of your room simply means turning in your keys at the CS office (open 7 ам-10 рм).
-The check-out time is 11 ам.
-Don't forget to return your keys: a key deposit is at stake!
+Checking out of your room simply means turning in your keys.
+This may be done either at the CS office (open 8 AM-8 PM) or, if you are checking out on Friday, at the RBS main office (114 Alderman Library), where an RBS staffer will collect keys and return them to CS.
+The CS check-out time is 11 AM.
+Don't forget to return your keys-a key deposit is at stake!

 Friday checkout.
 If you are leaving Charlottesville on Friday evening, you will need to check out of your dormitory room that morning before class or during the first coffee break.
 After checking out, bring your luggage with you to RBS; a secure luggage storage area will be available in our Pressroom Suite (116 Alderman Library).

 Keys.
-When you check in at Kent Conference Services Center, you will be given a set of keys.
-For both residences, you will receive a room key and a swipe card.
-If you are on the Lawn, you will use the swipe card to enter your bathroom.
-If you are in Brown College, the swipe card gets you through any door into the building complex.
+When you check in at Kent Conference Services Center, you will be given a room key and a swipe card.
+The swipe card gets you through any door into the building complex.